hacKarim/SHOW-Spotify_Clone-Media-Player/README.md

 ## 🤔 What could have been better ?

 Organising the CSS is one effort to be done in this project.
 Although the stylesheets are organised by component, the class naming can take another run
+BLM seems a nice approache for achieving that.

 Saving the favorites in cookies is not working using gh-pages for the moment, because of the static nature of gh-pages.
 It is working on other servers.